AuroraZengfh/ModalPrompt/README.md

 ### Evaluation

 Evaluate the model on different stages of continual instruction tuning and obtain all the results on backward transfer.
+During Evaluation, *GPU number*, *current task* and *total task* have to be set.

 ```
 sh scripts/ModalPrompt/Eval/eval_all.sh
 ```

+Note that *current task* is not the task identifier, but the number of trained task.
+Total task is constructed for conventient initialization of all prompts at one time.
+You can modify the code to remove the parameter of total task when the task of continual instruction learning is unknown, and initializing corresponding prompts for each new task.

 ### Notice
-When implemnt the codebase, we find that it may occur the prolem of initialization when training.
+1. When implemnt the codebase, we find that it may occur the prolem of initialization when training.
 We do not find a proper solution to this and impirically disabling line35-37 in llava/model/llava_arch.py will solve the problem.

 ## :blue_book: Citation
 If you find this work useful, consider giving this repository a star :star: and citing :bookmark_tabs: our paper as follows: